namanomar/Frautect-app/Readme.md

-# Fautecl
+# Frautecl

-The **Fautecl** is designed to analyze applications on the Google Play Store and determine whether they exhibit fraudulent behavior.
+The **Frautecl** is designed to analyze applications on the Google Play Store and determine whether they exhibit fraudulent behavior.
 The system utilizes a combination of web scraping, historical data analysis, and a **Large Language Model (LLM)** (Gemini API) to classify apps as **fraudulent, suspected, or genuine** based on specific criteria.

 ![alt text](image.png)